-I found William’s burial in the Frampton Parish Register where his age is shown as 73, two years older than would have been the William in Ruskington, but ages in death before 1837 and the introduction of Registration cannot be relied upon to be accurate.
-In the case of the William born and married in Metheringham his father died before he was born and his mother died almost immediately after his birth so he was brought up as a ward of his Grandfather, so it would not be surprising if he was unsure of his year of birth, and even more so whichever member of his family gave his believed age to the priest.
+I found William’s burial in the Frampton Parish Register where his age is shown as 73, two years older than would have been the William in Ruskington, but ages at death before 1837 when Registration was introduced cannot be relied upon to be accurate.
+In the case of the William born and married in Metheringham his father died before he was born and his mother died almost immediately after his birth and he was brought up as a ward of his Grandfather, so it would not be surprising if he was unsure of his year of birth, and even more so whichever member of his family gave his believed age to the priest.

 I then investigated whether there was a death of an Elizabeth Copeland in Frampton, and indeed there was, with a burial in January 1841 of Elizabeth Coupland aged 80 of Kirton.
 This made her exactly the right age to have been born in 1761, the year that Elizabeth nee Tooley was baptised in Metheringham.
 But still not definitive proof that this was she, although quite probable.